AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 restoration of all fallen beings to their original holiness and union with God.
-The second is, that after the lapse of a little more than three centuries, in the year 544, this doctrine was for the first time condemned and anathematized as heretical. \* \* \* From and after this point (AD 553) the doctrine of eternal punishment reigned with undisputed sway during the Middle Ages that preceded the Reformation. \*
-\* \* What, then, was the state of facts as to the leading theological schools of the Christian world, in the age of Origen, and some centuries after?
+The second is, that after the lapse of a little more than three centuries, in the year 544, this doctrine was for the first time condemned and anathematized as heretical....
+From and after this point (AD 553) the doctrine of eternal punishment reigned with undisputed sway during the Middle Ages that preceded the Reformation....
+What, then, was the state of facts as to the leading theological schools of the Christian world, in the age of Origen, and some centuries after?
 It was in brief this: There were at least six theological schools in the church at large.
 Of these six schools, one, and only one, was decidedly and earnestly in favor of the doctrine of future eternal punishment.
 One was in favor of the annihilation of the wicked, two were in favor of the doctrine of universal restoration on the principles of Origen, and two in favor of universal restoration on the principles of Theodore of Mopsuestia.
 It is also true that the prominent defenders of the doctrine of universal restoration were decided believers in the divinity of Christ, in the Trinity, in the incarnation and atonement, and in the great Christian doctrine of regeneration; and were in piety, devotion.
 Christian activity, and missionary enterprise, as well as in learning and intellectual power and attainments, inferior to none in the best ages of the church, and were greatly superior to those by whom, in after ages, they were condemned and anathematized.
 From two theological schools there went forth an opposition to the doctrine of eternal punishment, which had its ground in a deeper Christian interest;
 inasmuch as the doctrine of a universal restoration was closely